-Our team of experts felt that while many companies will look to downsize and potentially move location, there will be a significant number who will concentrate efforts on adapting their existing spaces to de-densify what was traditionally open plan workspaces, and to recreate the workplace to reflect the new reality of work.
+Our team of experts felt that while many companies will look to downsize and potentially move location, there will be a significant number who will concentrate efforts on adapting their existing spaces to de-densify what was traditionally open-plan workspaces, and recreate the workplace to reflect the new reality of work.

 There may also be instances where companies as tenants look to sublet what is now excess space, essentially partitioning off what they need and putting the ‘to-let’ sign up for the rest.
 If this transpires, it will inevitably lead to an increase in demand for office refurbishment services as companies look to optimise existing space or indeed, smaller spaces that they have just moved to (perhaps as a sub-tenant).

-As blended home/office working becomes the norm during 2021 and beyond, there will, we believe be a major emphasis on both workplaces and home workers having access to the tool and software that make interaction between the office based and home workers a seamless, stress free one.
+As blended home/office working becomes the norm during 2021 and beyond, there will, we believe be a major emphasis on both workplaces and home workers having access to the tool and software that make the interaction between the office-based and home workers a seamless, stress-free one.

 There are also practical considerations as there will be an increased demand for small spaces or pods to facilitate individual video conference calls in private, so expect to see more small meeting rooms equipped with screens to enable this.